Daniel-Haas-B/ml_lattice_qcd/project3/readme.md

-## Study of the Ising model critical temperature and phase transitions
+## Identifying Ising model phase transitions with neural networks

 We simulated the Ising model using the Metropolis method, a Markov Chain Monte Carlo (MCMC) method.
 Our goal is to find the critical temperature of the Ising model in order to study its phase transitions and magneitzation.

-We implemented the 2D lattice version of the Ising model, using a 2x2 case as our analytical solution.
+We implemented the 50x50 2D lattice version of the Ising model and trained a convolutional neural network (CNN) to perform regession and classification.
-We increased the lattice size gradually and ran for multiple Monte Carlo cycles.
+The regression task was of predicting the lattice temperature while the classification was identifying configurations above and below critical temperature of phase transition.
+We then predict the critical temperature as the one which exhibits largest uncertainty in classification.

 Compile for mac users: